brownsarahm/python-socialsci/_episodes/08-Pandas.md

 We will mainly be looking at the Dataframe.

-We can easily create a Pandas dataframe by reading a .csv file
+We can create a Pandas dataframe by reading a .csv file

 ## Reading a csv file